ktorio/ktor-documentation/topics/advanced_http2.md

 [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) is a modern binary duplex multiplexing protocol designed as a replacement for HTTP/1.x.

-Jetty, Netty, and Tomcat engines provide HTTP/2 implementations that Ktor can use.
+Jetty and Netty engines provide HTTP/2 implementations that Ktor can use.
 However, there are significant differences, and each engine requires additional configuration.
 Once your host is configured properly for Ktor, HTTP/2 support will be activated automatically.

 Key requirements:

 * SSL certificate (can be self-signed)
-* ALPN implementation suitable for a particular engine (see corresponding sections for Netty, Jetty, and Tomcat)
+* ALPN implementation suitable for a particular engine (see corresponding sections for Netty and Jetty)

 ## SSL certificate {id="ssl_certificate"}